 In 1970, the Province of Alberta and the Aseniwuche Winewak started formal discussions about the land.
 In 1974, Land Settlement Agreements were created under the Cooperative Association Act, allocating seven parcels of land totalling 4150 acres.
 Based on traditional family groupings, seven landholdings were established: Victor Lake, Grande Cache Lake (Kamisak), Susa Creek, Muskeg See Pee, Joachim, Wanyandie Flats West and Wanyandie Flats East.
 The path to establishing the Co-operatives and Enterprises was not easy.
-In addition to the forcible exit from Jasper, our People challenged two removal attempts from the Grande Cache area in 1912 and 1939.
+In addition to the forcible exit from Jasper, there were two more attempts to remove the Aseniwuche Winewak community from the Grande Cache area in 1912 and 1939.

-Learn more about the history of the Aseniwuche Winewak and the formation of the Co-operative and Enterprise communities with our interactive timeline.
+Learn more about the history of the Aseniwuche Winewak with the interactive timeline.

 In 2002, AWN became the representative body of more than 400 adult members.
 Youth and children are considered members through their parent(s) or guardian(s) until they are 18 when they can apply for their adult membership.
-Our members live all over western Canada with most of the community residing in Grande Cache, Alberta.
-About 70% of our membership live in the Co-operatives and Enterprises.
+AWN members live all over western Canada with most of the community residing in Grande Cache, Alberta.
+About 70% of the membership live in the Co-operatives and Enterprises.

 Today, Aseniwuche community members continue to face challenges with housing, education and employment opportunities, generational trauma, mental health, substance abuse, addictions, loss of culture and accessing the basic needs that are afforded to recognized Indigenous groups and all Canadians.
 AWN’s mission is to support education, programming and representation to build unity in the community by working together to preserve the land, language and culture.
 The sacred and important knowledge from our Elders guide us and the youth inspire us to make a better future.